 Make up Your Own Creative Writing Prompts

-Feel free to make up your own animal-related creative writing prompts, leave them in the comments, and I’ll pull them into this post during a future update.
+Feel free to make up your own animal-related creative writing prompts and leave them in the comments.

 If you use any of these creative writing prompts to spark a writing session, come back and tell us how they worked for you.
 What did you write?
 Did you learn anything new?
 Share your thoughts by leaving a comment.
 And keep on writing.

 Don’t you just hate writer’s block?
-Some say it’s a disease that only attacks creative workers.
+Some say it’s a disease that only creative workers succumb to.
 Some say it’s a curse.
 Others argue that it doesn’t exist at all.
-But just about everyone has been there — sitting in front of a blank screen, fingers itching to create a masterpiece.
-And nothing comes.
+But just about everyone has been there–sitting in front of a blank screen, fingers itching to create a masterpiece.
+And nothing happens.

 For me, the most bizarre thing about writer’s block is that it strikes randomly.
-Most of the time, I’m overwhelmed with ideas — more than I can possibly write about.
-Then, out of the blue, I’ll sit down and just go blank.
-Sure, I flip through my notebooks and review all the ideas I’ve had, but nothing feels right.
+Most of the time, I’m overwhelmed with more ideas than I can possibly write about.
+But then I’ll sit down to write and my mind goes blank.
+Sure, I flip through my notebooks and review all the ideas I’ve stockpiled, but nothing feels right.
 I want something fresh.
 I need a new angle.

 Luckily, I have several books and other writing resources that are packed with writing exercises and creative writing prompts.
 Sometimes, all it takes are a few words to get me started, and then I’m off, writing into the sunset.

-Here at Writing Forward, I’ve published poetry prompts, journal prompts, fiction and poetry writing exercises, but today I’d like to try something different.
-Here’s a mash-up of creative writing prompts.
+Today, I’d like to share a mash-up of creative writing prompts.
 There are no rules.
 Write a poem.
 Write a short story.
 Write an essay.
-Aim for a hundred words or aim for a thousand.
-Just start writing.
-Take off and fly, and have fun.
+Aim for a hundred words or aim for a hundred thousand.
+Just start writing, and have fun.